 How Long Does Delivery Take?

-Stocked filament are shipped on an overnight courier service but can take between 2-3 business days from order (outside metro areas).
+Stocked filament are shipped on by a road courier service.
+Delivery can take between 2 and 7 working days depending on your location.
+If you want it faster we offer an express delivery option for $14.95.
+This takes between 2-3 business days from order (outside metro areas).
 Most items are shipped within 24 hours of payment confirmation.
 Speciality filaments and 3D printers may take between 7-10 business days from order.

 How Much Does 3D Printer Filament Cost?

 The price of filament can vary widely.
 But so can its performance.
 There is no shortage of cheap filaments on ebay and Amazon but these filaments can often lead to problems.
 Both with the quality of the print and with clogging, jamming and sticking to the plate problems.